 Because of her firm belief in the potential of digital television to serve all North Carolinians, President Broad, with the endorsement of the UNC Board of Governors and the leadership of the General Assembly, included funding for UNC-TV’s digital conversion in the Higher Education Improvement Bond, a referendum on the statewide election ballot in 2000.

 This bold proposal, totaling $3.1 billion, made it the largest bond issue in the history of American higher education.
-The referendum passed with the support of 73 percent of the electorate and UNC-TV completed its digital conversion.
-On June 12, 2009, UNC-TV’s stations ceased broadcasting in analog and transitioned fully to digital transmission, as per the federal mandate.
+The referendum passed with the support of 73% of the electorate, and UNC-TV completed its digital conversion.
+On June 12, 2009, UNC-TV’s stations ceased broadcasting in analog and transitioned fully to digital transmission.

-The value and impact of UNC-TV’s efforts have not gone unnoticed in the television industry.
-UNC-TV has won recognition from CPB, PBS, regional networks and statewide organizations for its production, promotion, outreach, and development activities.
+The value and impact of UNC-TV’s efforts did not go unnoticed.
+UNC-TV won recognition from CPB, PBS, regional networks and statewide organizations for its production, promotion, outreach and development activities.

-UNC-TV’s accomplishments may best be recognized through three awards bestowed on Howe—the 2003 Distinguished Service Award from the North Carolina Association of Broadcasters and the Lifetime Achievement Award from the Board of Governors of the Nashville/Midsouth Chapter of the National Academy of Television Arts and Sciences.
-Finally, in 2012, the North Carolina Association of Broadcasters elected Howe to its Hall of Fame.
-These prestigious industry awards are reflections of the excellent work of every individual connected with UNC-TV.
+UNC-TV’s accomplishments may best be recognized through three honors bestowed on Director/GM Tom Howe: the 2003 Distinguished Service Award from the North Carolina Association of Broadcasters, the Lifetime Achievement Award from the Board of Governors of the Nashville/Midsouth Chapter of the National Academy of Television Arts and Sciences and election to North Carolina Association of Broadcasters’ Hall of Fame.
+These prestigious industry recognitions are reflections of the excellent work of every individual connected with the station.

-When Howe retired effective February 1, 2014, longtime Associate General Manager Gail Zimmermann was named interim director.
-As a national search identified potential candidates for director, Zimmermann kept the network stable while presiding over changes within the industry and organizationally within UNC-TV.
-With her July 1, 2016, retirement, Brian Sickora, former president and chief executive officer of WSKG Public Media in Binghamton, NY, became UNC-TV’s executive director and general manager.
-Sickora stepped down October 26, 2018, to explore new opportunities in the private sector.
-Following an exhaustive national search, during which time Steve Hammell and Kevin FitzGerald came out of their respective retirements to serve as interim directors, Lindsay Bierman, then the chancellor of the University of North Carolina School of the Arts, was named as the network’s chief executive officer and started his tenure as CEO role on August 12, 2019.
+When Howe retired in 2014, longtime Associate General Manager Gail Zimmermann was named interim director.
+As a national search identified potential candidates for director, Zimmermann kept the network stable while presiding over changes within the industry and the organization.
+With her retirement in 2016, Brian Sickora, former president and CEO of WSKG Public Media in Binghamton, New York, became UNC-TV’s executive director and general manager.
+Sickora stepped down in late 2018 to explore new opportunities in the private sector.
+Following an exhaustive national search, Lindsay Bierman, then the chancellor of the University of North Carolina School of the Arts, was named as the network’s chief executive officer and started his tenure as CEO role in August 2019.